BYFC/BYFC.github.io/buds.md

 please let us know.
 The group is a closed group so only those with links to Barming Youth FC will see the posts.

-### COVID-19

-COVID restrictions have been lifted by the government, however, we continue to maintain some measures to reduce the risk of transmission.

-We place markers out to create a "home base" for each child.
-This is where they should place their water bottle and should wait in this area for training to start and return to it during brief breaks to get a drink.
-We also have PPE with us in the extremely unlikely case that we need to apply first aid.

 ### Payment

 Come for a try-out and if you like it we will ask you to register and pay